-Arena Stage was founded August 16, 1950 in Washington, D.C. by Zelda Fichandler, Tom Fichandler and Edward Mangum.
-Over 65 years later, Arena Stage at the Mead Center for American Theater, under the leadership of Artistic Director Molly Smith and Executive Director Edgar Dobie, is a national center dedicated to American voices and artists.
-Arena Stage produces plays of all that is passionate, profound, deep and dangerous in the American spirit, and presents diverse and ground-breaking work from some of the best artists around the country.
-Arena Stage is committed to commissioning and developing new plays and impacts the lives of over 10,000 students annually through its work in community engagement.
-Now in its seventh decade, Arena Stage serves a diverse annual audience of more than 300,000.
+The first racially integrated theater in our nation's capital and a pioneer of the regional theater movement, Arena Stage was founded on August 16, 1950, in Washington, D.C., by Zelda Fichandler, Tom Fichandler, and Edward Mangum.
+Today-nearly 75 years later-Arena Stage at the Mead Center for American Theater is a national center dedicated to American voices and artists.
+We produce plays of all that is passionate, profound, entertaining, deep, and dangerous in the American spirit, and present diverse and ground-breaking work from some of the best artists around the country.
+Consistently contributing to the American theatrical lexicon by commissioning and developing new plays, Arena Stage impacts the lives of over 10,000 students annually through its work in Community Engagement and serves a diverse annual audience of more than 300,000.